asimone9914/Quiz-Game/readme.md

 The file can be formatted as such:
 ```
   1| question, answer1, answer2, answer3
-  2| Who plays jack in The Shining?, Jack Nicholson
+  2| Who plays Jack in The Shining?, Jack Nicholson
   3| Where is the Empire State Building located?, New York, New York City
 ```
 > You may notice there are spaces in this file.